 `What is a Tincture?

 Tinctures are concentrated liquid herbal extracts, made by steeping fresh or dried herbs and other plant parts in alcohol.
 Traditionally, vodka or brandy is used to make a tincture.
-Alcohol is used because it breaks down the cell wall of the plant, allowing the plants bio-active compounds to be release, and stored into the alcohol.
+Alcohol is used in order to break down the cell wall of the plant, allowing the plants bio-active compounds to be released and stored into the alcohol.